eliemichel/WebGPU-distribution/README.md

 ```

 > [!NOTE]
 > This function `target_copy_webgpu_binaries` is always defined, even if the options are set to link as a static library.
-In such a case the function does nothing, but should be used anyways in case one choses to switch to a different backend.
+In such a case the function does nothing, but should be used anyways in case one chooses to switch to a different backend.

 ### Options